snowplow/iglu/2-repositories/static-registry/README.md

-# Static repo
+# Static registry

-A static repo is simply an Iglu repository server structured as a static website.
+A static registry is simply an Iglu registry server structured as a static website.

 ## Find out more